LucasDelfino92/morrowindsharp/btb.md

 # CHANGELOG

-- 🆕 Mod has been added to the guide.
-- ⚠️ Mod has been updated or its installation/configuration instructions have changed.
+02-06-2022
-- 🚫 Mod has been removed from the guide.
+- Removed **Class-Conscious Character Progression** as it has been included in the add-on guide.

-02-04-2022
-- Updated mod and load order for the latest addon.md.

 01-28-2022
-- Updated BTBGI (Necro Edit) Tweaked and OAAB Weapons Integrated installation instructions.
+- Updated **BTBGI (Necro Edit) Tweaked** installation instructions.
-- Listed complete mod order and load order to minimize user error.

 12-20-2021
 - Moved almost all mods to the Morrowind# Add-on guide.
-This is now a CCCP and BTBGI exclusive guide.
+This is now a BTBGI exclusive guide.

 [<< Back to Readme](https://github.com/Sigourn/morrowind-sharp/blob/master/readme.md)
 [<< Back to Setup](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md)